open-edge-insights/eii-core/docker_setup/deploy/README.md

         {
             "docker_compose_file_version": "<docker_compose_file_version which is compose file version supported by deploying docker engine>",

-            "exclude_services": [list of services which you want exclude for your deployement],
+            "exclude_services": [list of services which you want exclude for your deployement]

-            "docker_registry": "<docker registry where deployement machine pulls built image"

         }
       ```
     ***Note***: Please validate the json.
+    Also Please ensure that you have updated the DOCKER_REGISTRY in [docker_setup/.env](../.env) file

 3. Follow the below commands for Telit bundle Generation.
     ```